The benefits of travelling light using just a carry on.

 Although beneficial, travelling with kids is a great responsibility.
 Keeping an eye on the little ones during the journey can be tricky, especially if you are travelling as a single parent.
 One way of lowering your stress levels is by travelling light and with hand luggage only.
 Packing less for your next trip will free your hands and allow you to hold your kid’s hand.
 This will make your family trip a lot safer.So, if you want your family holiday to be stress-free, why not try travelling with hand luggage only?
 Check our tips for travelling with carry-ons:

 Aside from having more hands free for your kids, using carry-on luggage can reduce inconveniences: You won’t have to entertain the kids whilst enduring a long wait for your bags at the airport, or struggle lifting and carrying heavy suitcases when you arrive at your destination.
-However, before you can truly enjoy the wonders of hand luggage travel, you should come up with strategies, such as these:
+However, before you can truly enjoy the wonders of hand luggage travel, you need to find out about some of the basics, including how to fit more into less:

 Find out about your airline’s baggage policy